 The first step I take in the process of book cover design is to focus on the story behind the book.
 Of course, I also have to remember key elements from the brief that will make up the composition of the piece.
 For this particular cover, it included: “silver stag prominent on the front cover on the right-hand side, figure visible in the tree-line, scene continues into autumn on back cover, stone city in the distance, tree line gives way to a darkish sky.”

-From this I sketched a rough composition that I sent off to the editor (Sara) to make sure it’s what the author is after.
+From this I sketched a rough composition that I sent off to the editor (Sara) to make sure it was in line with what the author was after.
 The trickiest part is making a singular image that can be made into two separate images (front and back cover, as well as the spine), while making sure all three make sense to the viewer.
 So, I decided to follow a very shallow ‘U’ shape for the perspective, making a path that leads from the stag on the right to the city on the left.

 Drawing the central image:

 Once I got the go-ahead I began to add detail – starting off in greyscale so that I could focus on detail and lighting first, without getting distracted by colour.
-For inspiration of style, I did research into a large amount of similar books and artistic pieces, making sure I didn’t stray too far from the original three art pieces that the author placed in the brief.
+For inspiration of style, I researched a large amount of similar books and artistic pieces, making sure I didn’t stray too far from the original three art pieces that the author placed in the brief.

 I started with basic shapes and a main direction of light, so when it came to adding detail I didn’t have shadows going in all directions.